Self-criticism: Risk factor for depression

 Self-criticism is associated with several other negative variables.
 In one sample, differences in self-criticism as a personality trait were associated with differences in perceived support, negative affect, self-image goals, and overt self-criticism.
 These are all characteristics that pertain to the experience of depression, revealing that self-criticism affects depression.
 The persistence of self-criticism as a personality trait can leave some people vulnerable to developing depression.
 As stated above, Blatt theorized that people who were more self-critical and focused on achievement concerns were more likely to develop a specific type of depression, which he called introjective depression.
 Both Blatt and Beck have developed measures to assess self-criticism and the experience of depression.

 In addition to the fact that many personality theorists classified self-criticism as marking a certain "type" of depression, it has been shown to be a risk factor for the development of depression.

 There has been a great deal of research assessing whether certain personality characteristics can lead to depression, among them self-criticism.
 In one study self-criticism was a significant predictor of depression in medical students, who go through extreme stress during and after medical school.
 Controlling for initial symptoms, self-criticism was a stronger predictor than even previous depression status both 2 years and 10 years after the initial assessment.

 In a sample with a history of depression, Mongrain and Leather (2006) found that measures of self-criticism were associated with the number of past episodes of depression.
 The personality was indicative of depression history, but self-criticism in an interaction with immature dependence was able to predict future episodes of depression as well.

 In a sample of people who either currently have depression or are in remission from a depressive episode, individuals reported both higher levels of self-criticism and lower levels of self-compassion.
 This same study found that self-critical individuals were also at an increased risk of experiencing depression chronically over the course of their lives.
 Self-criticism was also able to explain the variance in depression status for currently depressed, remitted depressed, and never depressed patients, over and above other variables.
-Carver and Ganellen (1983) assessed self-criticism by breaking it down into three distinct categories: Over-generalization of negative events, high standards, and self-criticism.
+Carver and Ganellen (1983) assessed self-criticism by breaking it down into three distinct categories: Overgeneralization of negative events, high standards, and self-criticism.
 These three categories all deal with self-critical cognitions, and are measured by the Attitude Toward Self Scale, which Carver and Ganellen created.